pschroedl/transformer_attention_clustering/README.md

 A Trained Barlow twins model ( with the last, linear classifier layer removed ) is fed a scaled version (0-255) of each of the layer and heads (12x12) attention weights to produce vectors of 2048 32 bit floats.

 Using the 131,944 squad2 training set examples downloaded from [SQuAD-explorer](https://rajpurkar.github.io/SQuAD-explorer/) [(direct file link)](https://rajpurkar.github.io/SQuAD-explorer/dataset/train-v2.0.json) the resulting dataset is over 18M data points and takes up a little more than 400GB as 26 separate CSVs ~16gb apiece.
-The dataset is (public online)[https://storage.googleapis.com/representations_central/] under the folder /datasets/7-18-21/.
+The dataset is public online at https://storage.googleapis.com/representations_central/ under the folder /datasets/7-18-21/.

 Initially using Intel Python enhanced ScikitLearn is investigated to scale, Dask + cuML were settled on for their extraordinary performance.
 Dimensionality reduction and clustering algorithms distributed across multiple GPUs is performed.